The annual scorecard tracks progress against this outcome through the following measures:

 The report identified some opportunities for greater progress that are important to the future of this outcome:

-Note: These monitoring reports do not capture the impacts of Covid-19.
+Note: The Three Yearly Progress Report does not capture the impacts of Covid-19.
 For the most recent data available for Auckland (for example on the economic impacts of Covid-19) go to Auckland Council's Research and Evaluation Unit website in the ‘new on Knowledge Auckland’ section.